jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 Every pair of neighboring strings has the same relationship between their notes, **except between strings 2 and 3**.
-While all the other guitar strings are tuned to pitches the same distance apart, there is a slightly smaller difference in pitch between strings 2 and 3.
+While all other strings are tuned the same distance apart, there is a slightly smaller difference in pitch between strings 2 and 3.

 {% include figure.html